Project: Jewell of Brunswick

 Using a placemaking approach, Council conducted extensive community consultation from planning through to implementation.
 Through the consultation process, the project achieved significant community support, resulting in the expansion of the project to the permanent closure of a section of Wilson Avenue to create a new people-friendly public space.

-Construction on the permanent public space commenced on 2 February 2015 and was completed in June 2015.
+Construction on the permanent public space began on 2 February 2015 and was completed in June 2015.

-Read the fact sheet to find out more about this project.
+Read the fact sheet (below) to find out more about this project.